Filename99/MyPythonExampleProjects/README.md

 ## Simple Calculator

 Just a calculator.
 Supports addition, subtraction, multiplication and division.
 Has a range of two numbers.
+Uses user input.

 ## Day of the Week based on Date and Year